 - Division of Biology and Biomedical Sciences

 - Department of Pathology and Immunology

 These groups share joint clinical and research conferences and offer a wide range of elective clinical and research rotations.
-Several members of the faculty have joint appointments in more than one department, and several of our fellows have been trained in both pediatric and adult infectious diseases.
+Several members of our faculty have joint appointments in more than one department, and several of our fellows have been trained in both pediatric and adult infectious diseases.

-Collaboration across divisions and departments is highly encouraged and opportunities abound for mentored clinical and laboratory-based research at the Washington University School of Medicine.
+Collaboration across divisions and departments is highly encouraged and opportunities abound for mentored clinical and laboratory-based research at Washington University School of Medicine.